Hurricane Irma Blasts Past Puerto Rico With 180-MPH Winds; Risk Rises For Florida

 Absolutely uncanny copy-paste from 7 years ago.
 Very bizarre. #Irma #Jose #Katia #Igor #Julia #Karl pic.twitter.com/SHzo0BbZdq— Brian McNoldy (@BMcNoldy) September 7, 2017

+Jose has gained strength and now has maximum sustained winds of 90 mph, the hurricane center says.
+The storm is projected to become a major hurricane Friday, and its winds are expected to top 125 mph over the next 36 hours before it begins to weaken.

+As Jose moves west, it will take a more northward approach than Irma.
+But before it veers north of Puerto Rico, the hurricane could add to the miseries Irma brought to St. Martin, Barbuda and other areas.
+Jose is predicted to remain a major hurricane (meaning its winds are at least 111 mph) when it nears those islands early Saturday.

-The National Hurricane Center says Katia is heading west-southwest and likely make landfall on Mexico's coast late Friday or early Saturday.
+In the Gulf of Mexico, the National Hurricane Center says Katia is heading west-southwest and likely make landfall on Mexico's coast late Friday or early Saturday.